top of page

 White bread or toast

 Heat the oil on a low flame and add the cumin seeds.
-Sautè for 10 seconds till the cumin seeds are lightly coloured and add the onions and green chillies.
-Fry till the onions are lightly golden, about 3-4 minutes.
+Sautè for 10 seconds until the cumin seeds are lightly coloured, then add the onions and green chillies.
+Fry until the onions are lightly golden, about 3-4 minutes.

-Add the ginger and stir for 30 seconds till the ginger no longer smells raw.
-Stir in the turmeric and chilli powder till mixed in.
-Add the tomatoes and cook on a low flame for 2-3 minutes till the tomatoes are heated up and start turning soft.
+Add the ginger and stir for 30 seconds until the ginger no longer smells raw.
+Stir in the turmeric and chilli powder until mixed in.
+Add the tomatoes and cook on a low flame for 2-3 minutes until the tomatoes are heated up and starting to turn soft.

-Whisk the eggs with a pinch of salt and add to the pot with the cream (if using), salt, pepper and cilantro.
-Whisk continually to get a smooth almost custardy eggs scramble.
-Cook for 3-5 minutes till the eggs are cooked through but still very creamy, do not dry out to a dry curdle.
+Whisk the eggs with a pinch of salt and add them to the pot with the cream (if using), salt, pepper, and cilantro.
+Whisk continually to get a smooth, almost custardy egg scramble.
+Cook for 3-5 minutes until the eggs are cooked through but still very creamy; do not dry out to a dry curdle.

 Serve immediately on a plate with white toast on the side and garnished with additional cilantro.